 Common mistakes CFOs see with AFAs and fixes

 Most AFA problems are fixable, but only if you name them clearly and install a rule.
+The same discipline applies when you evaluate fractional CFO hourly rates and value so you’re buying outcomes, not just hours.

 “What’s the biggest risk in flat-fee work?”